Wentril/kubernetes_workshop/course.md

 ---

-TODO probably separate hands-ons from theory

-## Hands-on labs: Creating and managing pods and deployments
+# Hands-on labs: Creating and managing pods and deployments

----

 ## Kubectl